Skip to main content

 Written by Amanda

-Updated over a week ago
+Updated over 2 months ago

 At the end of November...clementines.

 One year they are early, and the next they are delayed.
-Starting from the midst of November each team member tries 5 or 6 mandarins per day to make one of the most important decisions of the year: deciding on the starting date of the harvest.
+Starting from the midst of November each team member tries 5 or 6 clementines per day to make one of the most important decisions of the year: deciding on the starting date of the harvest.

 Nules clementines: even though in many people they are still called "mandarins", their correct name is "clementine".
 The mandarin is a variety that is not cultivated anymore in Spain.
-Our clementines are easz to peel, they have an acidic touch and, even though it is not common, they may contain some seeds, because the blossoms are pollinated by bees.
+Our clementines are easy to peel, they have an acidic touch and, even though it is not common, they may contain some seeds, because the blossoms are pollinated by bees.
 The harvest season, if the rains allow it, can take up to the beginning of January.

-And starting from December...oranges.
+And from the end of December...oranges.

-All of our oranges are of the "Navel" variety.
-Within this variety, we have various types with similar tastes, but different ripening times.
-The first ones to ripen are the navelinas, later the navel de foyos, then the famous lane-late and we end the harvest season with the chislet following the powel variety.
 It is difficult to know the exact week on which we harvest each type, depending on the weather, especially the cold.
 At night, they need cold, while during the day they require heat.
 This is key to the proper ripening of the fruit.

 • Between December and January: The oranges reach their optimum level of sugar and are considered ripe and ready to consume.
 The oranges we harvest during this first month have a strong acidic taste characteristic of a recently picked citrus fruit.
 Over time, they will lose this acidic note, while maintaining the sugar levels that lead to a sweeter taste.
 At this point, the oranges tolerate 3 weeks in good conditions, if we store them in a fresh and airy place.
 A good juice in the morning helps us clear our throat and fills us with vitamins.